Aleste Gaiden: Gameplay

 Aleste Gaiden is a vertical-scrolling shoot 'em up game.
-The plot takes place in an alternative continuity and follows Raymond Waizen, protagonist of the first Aleste game, who wears a cybernetic ninja suit codenamed in order to overthrow the supercomputer DIA 51.
+The plot takes place in an alternative continuity and follows Raymond Waizen, protagonist of the first Aleste game, who wears a cybernetic ninja suit in order to overthrow the supercomputer DIA 51.
 Its gameplay differs from the original entry; the player controls Raymond instead of a ship through five increasingly difficult stages over a constantly scrolling background, populated with an assortment of enemy forces and obstacles such as pits that must be avoided by jumping, and the scenery never stops moving until a boss is reached, which must be fought to progress further.

 Unlike other Aleste titles, enemies move in a preset formation instead of being determined by an artificial intelligence.
 There are three types of power-ups that can be collected by the player, which come in capsules marked with a chikara symbol, as well as equip Raymond with shadow clones of himself.
 Gaiden employs a checkpoint system in which a downed player will start off at the beginning of the checkpoint they managed to reach before dying.
 However, the player respawn immediately when fighting a boss.
 Getting hit will result in losing a life, as well as a penalty of decreasing Raymond's firepower to his original state and the game is over once all lives are lost.